centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 Centreon MBI integrates an ETL that allows you to:

-- Synchronize the raw data from the supervision to the reporting server
+- Synchronize the raw data from the monitoring to the reporting server
 - Feed statistical data to the reporting server databases
 - Control the retention of data on the reporting server